rrderby/site-source/README.md

 Sponsors are sourced from Contentful.
 Anyone associated with this department should make an account there and be added.
 The content type 'Sponsors' does what you need for this.
 A new build will have to be generated to see the results of this.

 No other data is currently used from Contentful.
-This is planned.

 <h2>Deployment</h2>

-Pushes to Master are automatically pulled to the server and built.
-This is visible at react.rrderby.org, which should be treated as the alpha staging site.
-After a deployment starts, visit this URL to make sure everything works as expected.
-Once your happy with it, visit deploy.rrderby.org/launch.php to make the site live.
-In case of errors, an admin can do this manually.
+This is now hosted on Netflify, which will automatically deploy from this repository.

+Since this is a static site host that feeds off of public code, that also means no credentials are included here.
+Emailed forms, in particular, should now use external services when enabled.